 If you don’t have a family member to use, you can also choose to open a PO Box.

-If you’re hired to work abroad, local insurance should be included in your package.
+If you’re hired to work abroad, local health insurance should be included in your package.
 Every job I’ve had abroad has included local insurance in the package so make sure you get it, too.

-For remote workers or those of you that don’t need to work, there’s a variety of travel insurance to choose from.
-In the past, I’ve used Cigna but now I use SafetyWing.
-I made the switch simply because SafetyWing was much cheaper and since healthcare in Vietnam is already so affordable it made sense.
+In the past, I’ve used Cigna but now I use SafetyWing as my international health insurance.
+I made the switch simply because SafetyWing was much more affordable.
 Although, Cigna’s coverage was much more inclusive so you do get what you pay for.

 I know what you might be thinking, you’ll get a storage unit and move all your belongings there so you have them when and if you come back.
-I’ll be honest, I don’t think that’s a good idea.
+I’ll be blunt: I don’t think that’s a good idea.

 Unless you are 100% certain that this move will only take you abroad for a year tops, cut out that extra expense and sell or donate your belongings.
 Ask a friend or family member to hold on to any super special keepsake items but out of courtesy, keep it limited to a box or two.
-For everything else, sell what you can and donate the rest.

 Remember, when it comes to packing, it’s a lot easier to move with limited bags.
 Unless you scored a great job abroad that is paying for all your moving expenses and hired international movers, it’ll be you carting your things around the airport and up the flight of stairs to your new apartment.

 If you’re a homeowner, I’d suggest renting out your house while you’re away.
 That way you can have some extra income and your home will be there when you come back.
-There are the obvious websites like Airbnb to list it on but I’d recommend hiring a property manager in your area to handle everything from renting it out, to cleaning it and dealing with any guests questions or complaints.
+There are the obvious websites like Airbnb to list it on but I’d recommend hiring a property manager in your area to handle everything from renting it out, to cleaning it and dealing with any guests' questions or complaints.

 This one can be a doozy, depending on how much support you’re getting from your loved ones.
 Maybe you don’t want to wait until the day before your flight to say bye but there is a reason I put it at the end of the list.